lukplamino/DADS7202_HW01_Coupon_Group/README.md

 **`Binary classification`**:

-This project aims to compare performance of traditional ML model and  MLP model by training  models that can predict if a driver will accept a coupon recommended to his/her in different driving scenarios🚗.
+This project aims to compare performance of traditional ML models and  a self-designed MLP network model by training  models that can predict if a driver will accept a coupon recommended to his/her in different driving scenarios🚗.
 (1: Accept coupons, 0: Deny coupons)

 ## 2. Data📑
 #### 📍Data source: